MITLibraries/dos-server/docs/adr/adr-5-open-api-specification.md

-# OpenAPI Specification
+# OpenAPI Specification for Documenting the API

 ## Context

-In accordance with our architecture principles (API first design), an API specification is required to specify and share DOS API end points.
-OpenAPI is supported by most API tools and it is already being used to specify other DLS APIs.
+In accordance with our architecture principles (API first design), an API specification is required to specify and share information about DOS API end points.
+OpenAPI is supported by most API design tools and it is already being used to specify other DLS APIs.

 ## Decision